Ukraine continues to pressure after Russia announced its victory in Bakhmut

-Outside Bakhmut, Ukraine (AP) — While watching images from a drone camera in the sky, Ukrainian battalion commander Oleg Shiryaev warned his men in nearby trenches that Russian forces were advancing across a field toward a patch of trees outside the city of Bakhmut..
+Outside Bakhmut, Ukraine — While watching images from a drone camera in the sky, Ukrainian battalion commander Oleg Shiryaev warned his men in nearby trenches that Russian forces were advancing through a field toward a patch of trees outside the town of Bakhmut.

 “We are moving forward,” Shiryaev said, after at least one drone image showed a downed Russian fighter.
 “We are fighting for every tree, every trench, every dugout.”

-Note: An earlier version of this story has been corrected to show Oleg Shiryev as the commander of the 225th, not the 228th.